Reconstructing patchy helium reionization using the cosmic microwave background and large-scale structure: Helium reionization

 To understand the relative weight of each of the separate terms in Eq.~\eqref{eq:cl_tautauall}, Fig.~\ref{fig:combined_tau_tau} plots each contribution as a function of multipole $\ell$ for the chosen set of fiducial parameters presented in Tab.~\ref{tab:set_of_params}.
 Relative suppression of He-only and H-He cross terms is primarily sourced by the factor $f_{\rm He}$, which manifests a significantly lower abundance of helium compared to hydrogen.
 While the He-only term is slightly higher than the H-He cross term at lower $\ell$, the latter dominates by about an order of magnitude at smaller scales due to comparably greater hydrogen fraction.

 To elucidate the influence of specific fiducial helium reionization parameters on the helium-related terms in Eq.~\eqref{eq:cl_tautauall}, Fig.~\ref{fig:varied_He_and_cross} presents the relevant components of $C_{\ell}^{\tau\tau}$ under different reionization scenarios.
-The figure's three panels highlight the maximum deviations in the $\tau$ auto-correlation permissible within the parameter ranges specified in Tab.~\ref{tab:set_of_params}.
+The figure's three panels highlight the maximum deviations in the $\tau$ auto-correlation within the parameter ranges specified in Tab.~\ref{tab:set_of_params}.

 The left-most panel displays the minimum (orange) and maximum (black) possible `He-only' contributions considered, holding the bubble parameters $\bar{R}^{\rm He}$ and $\sigma_{\ln R}^{\rm He}$ constant while varying the ionization fraction parameters.
 Similarly, the middle panel shows the impact of the assumed He bubble size distribution by displaying the He-only contributions arising from a $P(R)$ strongly preferring smaller bubbles (orange) and one that more loosely prefers larger bubbles (black).
 This is achieved by holding the ionization parameters $y_{\rm re}^{\rm He}$ and $\Delta_y^{\rm He}$ constant while varying the bubble parameters to their extremes.
 Finally, the third panel displays the possible contributions from the `H-He Cross' term arising from the widest variations in $y_{\rm re}^{\rm He}$ and $\Delta_y^{\rm He}$ allowed by Tab.~\ref{tab:set_of_params}, similar to the left-most plot.
 In all three cases, the solid line in red displays the expectation from the assumed fiducial parameters, and the parameter variations considered correspond to the differing ionization fraction functions and bubble distributions plotted in Fig.~\ref{fig:He_variation}.

-These extremal $C_{\ell}^{\tau\tau}$ encompass the variations considered in our forecasts in Sec.~\ref{sec:forecasts}.
+The varied versions of signals displayed in Fig.~\ref{fig:varied_He_and_cross} can help understand the effects of the reionization model parameters on the optical-depth power spectrum.
+The left- and right-most panels indicate that shorter epochs of reionization lead to lower amplitude signals.
+The variation in the width of the low-$\ell$ peak in the left-most panel can also be attributed to the duration of reionization - the 1-bubble `shot-noise' term dominates for a larger redshift range leading to increased signal across a wider range of $\ell$ values.
+The middle panel displays the fact that larger bubbles (on average) correspond to peaks at smaller $\ell$, since the effective scale of patchy-correlations is increased.
+The dependence of the signal on $\sigma_{\ln R}^{\rm He}$ is more complicated.
+The effective scale of `patchy' correlations has a non-trivial dependence on $\sigma_{\ln R}^{\rm He}$, previously explored in Ref.~\cite{Mortonson:2006re}.
+Ultimately, these extremal signals $C_{\ell}^{\tau\tau}$ encompass the variations considered in our forecasts in Sec.~\ref{sec:forecasts}.